Fund Accounting Salary Guide 2022

 Recruiting for investment accountants at the 1-3 years’ experience level has been the most challenging, due to the majority of global firms offshoring junior positions and limited exposure to the investment management industry.

-Some of the other factors we see influencing recruitment within investment accounting is akin to what we recently noted for the investment operations employment landscape.
+Some of the other factors we see influencing recruitment within investment accounting are akin to what we recently noted for the investment operations employment landscape.

 Investment accounting although is a specialised accounting function, the scope of the role can vary across fund managers, custodians, superannuation funds and wealth management firms.
 Depending on the funds under management, fund and team structures (inhouse or outsourced models) and asset class focus, the role of an investment accountant can differ.